Murphy96/realistic_power_bi_semantic_model_simulation_and_report/README.md

     - Queries are referenced, most raw queries for intitial data load are intact if business demands require additional tables.
     - Integrity of model is checked for accuracy against raw sources

-- The final model is generated and saved in *star_schema_engineer_model.pbix*
+- The final model is generated and saved in
     - To see the underlying queries, access PowerQuery from Model View > Home Ribbon > Transform data

     ***Note*** This file contains only the engineered model, there are no vizualizations.

 ### Part 3: Power BI Visualization and Reporting
--  By adding measures, date dimensions, and ensuring proper aggregation in each column in our model, we create the foundations of our report.
+-  Starting from the *star_schema_engineer_model.pbix*, we add measures, date dimensions, and ensuring proper aggregation in each column in our model, to create the foundations of our analytical report.

 ### Objective